DomT4/homebrew-autoupdate/README.md

 An easy, convenient way to automatically update Homebrew.

-This script will run `brew update` in the background once every 24 hours by default.
+This script will run `brew update` in the background once every 24 hours (by default) until explicitly told to stop, utilising `launchd`.

 `brew upgrade` and `brew cleanup` can also be handled automatically but are optional flags.

-If you have `terminal-notifier` installed you can also request desktop notifications when this command runs.
+Notifications are enabled by default on macOS Big Sur using a new, codesigned AppleScript applet.
+On older versions of macOS, if you have `terminal-notifier` installed you can also request desktop notifications when this command runs.

 [![](https://imgs.xkcd.com/comics/update.png)](https://xkcd.com/1328/)